 - Include your contact information

 Cover letters need to be tailored to the exact job you are applying to.
 For this reason, it is highly recommended that you research what others have written for those specific jobs.
-For example, if you are applying for Medical Assisting jobs, google search “Medical Assisting Cover Letter” for some ideas on how to begin your own.
+For example, if you are applying for Medical Assisting jobs, Google search “Medical Assisting Cover Letter” for some ideas on how to begin your own.
+You might also try online cover letter tools such as ResumeBuilder.com.

 For more information on how to write a cover letter, check out any of the many print resources we have in the Transfer and Career Center.